unrealdhanush/Rufus/README.md

 - **Flexibility:** Easily adjust crawling parameters and instructions to tailor data retrieval to specific needs.

 ## **6. License**
-RufusAIToolkit is distributed and protected under the standard MIT License.
+RufusAIToolkit is distributed and protected under the standard [MIT License](LICENSE)